Intelligent-Mirror-IM/Back-end-Server-side-PI-/docs/CHATBOT_API_DOCUMENTATION.md

 ## Integration with User Sessions

-The Chatbot API relies on the `currentActiveUser` global variable to track the currently active user.
+The Chatbot API relies on the `activeUsers` module to track multiple active users.
 This variable is set when:

 1. A user logs in through the Mobile API
 2. A user is authenticated through Google OAuth